Sauber Motorsport: Sauber-Petronas Engineering (1997–2005)

-Sauber used Ferrari designed customer engines (from 1997 to 2005) and gearboxes built by Sauber Petronas Engineering, a company founded for the sole purpose of building these engines, that were nearly identical to the ones used by Ferrari as Sauber was relegated to being a customer team after four years as an independent works partner team.
+From 1997 until 2005 Sauber used Ferrari designed customer engines and gearboxes built by Sauber Petronas Engineering, a company founded for the sole purpose of building these engines.
 Sauber licensed nearly every legally licensable part from Ferrari and even had several Ferrari engineers on staff.
-Many pointed out suspicious similarities between Ferrari and Sauber chassis, but no formal accusations were ever made (FIA rules required each team to design their own chassis).
+The first podium for Sauber-Petronas came at the 1997 Hungarian Grand Prix with a third place finish, and a podium followed the next season with third at the 1998 Belgian Grand Prix.
+However, the team struggled in the lower midfield throughout 1999 and 2000 and achieved only six points at the turn of the millennium.

 In 2001, Sauber brought a virtually unknown and very inexperienced Kimi Räikkönen into Formula One, despite the protests of a few drivers and influential members of the FIA, including Max Mosley, that he would pose a danger to other drivers.
 His performances that year, however, more than vindicated their decision (he would later go on to win the 2007 Drivers' Championship with Ferrari).
 It also caused Red Bull to sell their majority share in the team to Credit Suisse in protest (Red Bull wanted Enrique Bernoldi to take the seat but he wound up at Arrows).
 In 2004, Sauber spent a large sum of money on a new wind tunnel at Hinwil, and a high performance supercomputer (called Albert) to help refine the aerodynamics of their cars.
 The state-of-the-art infrastructure Sauber has built up is one aspect that attracted BMW Motorsport to Sauber.